 5. Stay Organized

-Much of your daily stress can be caused by forgotten appointments or items, over-packed calendars, unhealthy on-the-go eating, etc. Plan ahead!
+Much of your daily stress can be caused by forgotten appointments or items, over-packed calendars, unhealthy on-the-go eating, etc. Disorganization can increase feelings of overwhelm and keep your body under heightened stress.
+Try to plan ahead when possible to give your brain a sense of control over your environment.
 Lay out backpacks, briefcases, and clothes the night before.
 Have an assigned place in the house for important paperwork and mail.
-Use the weekend to prepare healthy meals for the week so there is no excuse to stop for fast food.
-Being prepared will reduce stress associated with daily activities.
+Meal prep over the weekends to reduce the need for fast food.
+Being prepared helps prevent stressful situations that spike your heart rate and blood pressure.

 6. Practice Positive Self-talk